Installing and using HDSDR

 And also I have set the "Spectrum Scaling" sliders to suit my purpose.

-Uninstalling HDSDR:- If you have more than one installation then I found that uninstalling one will reset all other HDSDR installations and profiles to default.
+Care!
+If you have more than one installation or profile then uninstalling one will reset all other HDSDR installations and profiles to default.

 Advanced users may wish to save the registry keys when profiles are setup.
 Then in the rare event of a corruption settings may be instantly restored.